-Despite these favorable elements, different domestic political actors were reluctant to see the external voting legislation pass.
+Despite these favourable elements, different domestic political actors were reluctant to see the external voting legislation pass.
 First and most importantly, political parties were uncertain of the impact of this vote on electoral results.
 The PRI, for one, was convinced that migrants would use their newly gained vote to sanction the party that some considered had encouraged them to leave.
-Even within traditionally migrant-friendly left-wing PRD, some promised to block any legislation that would include reserved seats for emigrant MPs in Parliament.
+Even within the traditionally migrant-friendly left-wing PRD, some promised to block any legislation except that which would include reserved seats for emigrant MPs in Parliament.
 Second, the Federal Electoral Institute (IFE) and the Ministry of Foreign Affairs also expressed concerns about the practical consequences of potentially adding several million voters to the electoral lists.

 As the 2006 elections approached, President Fox found himself under increasing emigrant pressure to comply with his promise and commissioned one his ministers to consult with political parties and identify the lowest common denominator upon which they could agree.
 This consensus was subsequently formalized in the June 28, 2005 legislation on external voting that allowed a very restrictive form of voting from abroad.
-Among the restrictions passed by the legislators was the limitation of voting rights to presidential elections emigrants could not elect their own representatives arliament.
+Among the restrictions passed by the legislators was the limitation of voting rights to presidential elections; emigrants could not elect their own representatives to Parliament.
 Furthermore, political parties would be prohibited from campaigning abroad.
 The most important restriction was however that only those emigrants already holding a voter identity card would be capable of registering as voters from abroad.
 Despite the fact that it was estimated that a large share of the emigrant population had never applied for such card before migrating (or had disposed of it upon crossing the border), legislators decided that these cards would not be delivered abroad.
-Migrants with no card wanted to vote had to go back to Mexico to apply for it.
+Migrants with no card who wanted to vote therefore had to go back to Mexico to apply for it.

-his last provision strongly impacted registration figures political parties when they approved it.
+For obvious reasons, this last provision strongly impacted registration figures –as intended by political parties when they approved it.
 Not knowing what the impact of that vote on electoral results would be, they decided to limit as much as possible the number of external voters.
 After a registration campaign led by the IFE, which was strongly criticized by emigrant associations, only a limited number of emigrants managed to register and around 32,000 of the potentially millions of Mexicans voters residing abroad eventually cast their vote in the 2006 presidential election.
-Despite their limited, electoral results confirmed emigrants’ anti-PRI posture while the traditional supporter of external voting — the PRD — was outperformed by the liberal party PAN.
-Altogether, and to what happened at home, the electoral process abroad was deemed transparentthe great satisfaction of the Federal Electoral Authority.
+Despite their limited representation, electoral results confirmed emigrants’ anti-PRI posture while the traditional supporter of external voting — the PRD — was outperformed by the liberal party PAN.
+Altogether, and in contrast to what happened at home, the electoral process abroad was deemed transparent, to the great satisfaction of the Federal Electoral Authority.